yesodweb/yesodweb.com-content/blog/2012/4/announcing-yesod-1-0.md

 important issues.

-The result: Yesod is a web framework with a level of productivity rivaling Rails or Django, but with a much easier code maintenance.
+The result: Yesod is a web framework with a level of productivity rivaling Rails or Django, but with greater security and much easier code maintenance.

 ### The other advantages